Update Certificate Authority Authorization (CAA) DNS Records

 Add a CAA DNS Record

-Multiple CAA Records are supported per domain and if you are using a domain reseller's DNS servers, there will usual be a facility on the domain control panel that allows you to manage your CAA DNS records through a form-based interface.
+Multiple CAA Records are supported per domain and if you are using a domain reseller's DNS servers, there will usually be a facility on the domain control panel that allows you to manage your CAA DNS records through a form-based interface.

 Depending on your domain reseller/agent's DNS configuration it may take up 24 hours for these changes to propagate.